cycle/docs/relation/many-to-many.md

 The relation provides access to an intermediate object on all the steps including creation, update and query building.

 ## Definition
-To define Has Many relation using annotated enties extension use (attention, make sure to create pivot entity):
+To define Many To Many relation using annotated enties extension use (attention, make sure to create pivot entity):

 ```php
 /** @entity */